foreachidea/Cubinets/README.md

 🧊 `cubinet double`

-`cubinet double` is a two door European style cabinet.
+`cubinet double` is a double door European style cabinet.
 The design has a door margin of 2 mm on each edge.

 | | | | | |
 |-|-|-|-|-|